Alexd14/ntiles/README.md

 ## Ntiles
-Ntiles is a fast and lightweight quantile backtester which trys to measure the monotonic relationship between an equity factor and future equity returns.
-Ntiles has a simplistic but powerful API which allows users to load pricing data and test factors in less than 5 lines of code.
+Ntiles is a fast and lightweight quantile backtester.
+Ntiles has a simplistic but powerful API which allows users to load pricing data and test the predictive ability of factors in less than 5 lines of code.
 The package utilizes [equity-db](https://github.com/Alexd14/equity-db) to query and cache pricing data behind the scenes.

 ### Why Ntiles?
-For the past few years I have been a user of alphalens it's a great package however, alphalens has various shortcommings and room for improvement.
-Ntiles addresses these shortcomings, adds useful new functionality, improves code efficiency, and generates more accurate backtests.

-**A Few Improvements:**
 1) Speed!
 Ntiles is over 6 times faster than alphalens when generating tearsheets.
 2) Accurate cumulative returns!
 Each day Ntiles will compute the daily returns of each quantile using daily asset returns and weights.